Myanmar Diaries

+Summary

+The film is a series of short films, some of which feature fictional stories or reenactments of true events, directed by the Myanmar Film Collective, an anonymous group of ten young Burmese filmmakers.

+Production

+Myanmar Diaries was shot by various anonymous filmmakers in the aftermath of the Myanmar coup d'état that occurred on 1 February 2021.

+Myanmar Diaries was first screened in the "Panorama" section of the 72nd Berlin International Film Festival on 13 February 2022.

 Critical reception

-The film was well received by audiences, and won the Berlinale Documentary Award, Bronze Panoroma Audience Award and Amnesty Film Award at the 72nd Berlin International Film Festival.
+The film was well received by audiences and won the Berlinale Documentary Award, Bronze Panorama Audience Award, and Amnesty Film Award at the 72nd Berlin International Film Festival.
 It was also shown at other film festivals, including the 27th Busan International Film Festival.
 The film was shortlisted as one of three submissions made by the Netherlands to compete for Best Documentary Film at the 95th Academy Awards.
 Myanmar Diaries was awarded the inaugural Tony Elliott Impact Award at the annual Human Rights Watch Film Festival.

+Phuong Le, writing for The Guardian in the United Kingdom, gave the film four out of five stars, praising it as a "powerful" and "gut-punching" testament to the violence of the military coup.
+Lee Marshall of Screen Daily also expressed enthusiasm for the film, albeit with reservations for the fictional segments, stating that it "lacks a unifying narrative and is something of an uneven assortment....
+But taken as a whole, Myanmar Diaries is both an urgent denunciation of human rights abuses and a thought-provoking work of art".